 Another factor which limits trade between Europe and Japan is the similar structure of export industries in the two areas.
-American-Japanese commerce is broadly complementary, with the U.S. exporting large quantities of agricultural products, raw material and high technology products to Japan, while the U.S. imports manufactured products, especially consumer goods and automobiles from Japan.
+American-Japanese commerce is broadly complementary, with the United States exporting large quantities of agricultural products, raw materials and high technology products to Japan, while the United States imports manufactured products, especially consumer goods and automobiles from Japan.
 Japanese and European industries, on the contrary, are often specialized and have their competitive trade advantage in exactly the same fields.
 The two export, and are competitors in, such products as consumer electronics, chemicals, traditional capital goods and small automobiles.
 In America, for example, the major competition in such fields as small cars and tape recorders comes not from American products but from European products.
-When Japanese-European competition takes place in Europe, the European producer with low or nil transport costs has an obvious and important advantage over the product that must be transported 12,700 Km.
+When Japanese-European competition takes place in Europe, the European producer with low or nil transport costs has an obvious and important advantage over the product that must be transported 12,700 km.

-To take one important example, automobiles: Japan in 1972 exported an estimated \$ 1,11? million worth of passenger cars to the U.S., with a large proportion of these being sold in the geographically closer Pacific Coast area.
-In the American market one of the major competitors for Japanese cars are European exports.
-While during the past few years sales of Japanese cars have increased rapidly in Europe, they started from a very low base and in 1972 Community imports from Japan amounted to only \$ 146 million.
+To take one important example, automobiles: Japan in 1972 exported an estimated \$1.112 billion worth of passenger cars to the United States, with a large proportion of these being sold in the geographically closer Pacific Coast area.
+In the American market one of the major competitors of Japanese cars are European exports.
+While during the past few years sales of Japanese cars have increased rapidly in Europe, they started from a very low base and in 1972 Community imports from Japan amounted to only \$146 million.
 Restrictions on importing Japanese automobiles into the Community, however, exist only in Italy.
-The explanation for the wide difference between Japanese car exports to Europe and to the U.S. is obviously found in the stronger competition in Europe in the field of small cars, where European manufactures have much larger experience.
+The explanation for the wide difference between Japanese car exports to Europe and the United States is obviously found in the stronger competition in Europe in the field of small cars, where European manufactures have much larger experience.